Five minutes with… Fraser Slater, Founder and Chief Executive of Ludgrove Property

 What’s your plan for 2021?

 ‘Plan for the worst and hope for the best’ is normally my mantra!
 We are looking to grow the business and take on more clients.
 And we’ll be launching new research every month.
-Most recently, we’ve been looking at how prime central London property and rental yields compare to investments like gold, bonds, and the Global Wealth Index.
+Most recently, we’ve been looking at how prime central London property and rental yields compared to investments like gold, bonds, and the Global Wealth Index.
 The findings are really interesting and we hope to shed some light on the industry.

 To find out more about Ludgrove Property visit www.ludgroveproperty.com or speak to your personal property manager.